 This year, Netflix is doing the same.
 On January 15th, 2019, they announced an increase of a dollar or two on each of their plans.

-By now you'll have heard about the latest Netflix price hike (effective January 12th, 2018) – new subscribers will pay $10.99 each month for high-definition streaming on two screens (it's live right now).
-The basic version, for $7.99 a month, gives you only 1 screen in standard definition.
-Premium will cost you $13.99 but comes with Ultra HD and 4 screens at the same time.
+New subscribers will pay $12.99 each month for high-definition streaming on two screens (it's live right now, existing subscribers will see an increase shortly).
+The basic version, for $8.99 a month, gives you only 1 screen in standard definition.
+Premium will cost you $15.99 but comes with Ultra HD and 4 screens at the same time.